Black Forest Cake with Mascarpone Frosting combines a rich chocolate cake with cherries and a creamy buttercream frosting.

 If you love the Black Forest combination like I do, you might also try these Black Forest Ice Cream Sundaes; there were amazing!

-PIN ‘Black Forest Cake with Mascarpone Frosting’
+PIN IT!
+‘Black Forest Cake with Mascarpone Frosting’

 Black Forest Cake with Mascarpone Frosting